ruxailab/gsoc/README.md

 * Schedule

-IMPORTANT: Don't forget to register at: [https://summerofcode.withgoogle.com/](https://summerofcode.withgoogle.com/).
+**IMPORTANT**: Don't forget to register at: [https://summerofcode.withgoogle.com/](https://summerofcode.withgoogle.com/).
 Proposals will be reviewed only AFTER you submitted the proposal and your registration to Google Summer of Code 2021.

 ## Ideas page